 The gel can have a bleaching effect, so avoid getting it on your clothes or hair.
 You should also wash your hands after applying.

 You should be aware that certain cosmetics may irritate the skin when used alongside Epiduo.
 Pay attention to how your skin reacts to new cosmetics and those that you have applied before.

 You can buy Epiduo gel online from HealthExpress, eliminating the need to visit a crowded doctor’s office.
 To prescribe safely online, our doctors ask you to complete a short consultation form - this can be started via the button at the top of this page.

 The consultation takes no time.
 You will need to answer a few questions relating to your medical history.
 If the doctors are happy with your answers, they will issue a prescription to our in-house pharmacy.
-Our pharmacy is registered with the General Pharmaceutical Council (GPhC) and is regularly inspected by all relevant medical bodies.

 At HealthExpress, all costs are included with the order price - consultation, prescription and delivery.
 You can either select a nominated-day or next-day delivery service.
 Assuming you order before our cut-off time, you will receive Epiduo tomorrow.